-The summary of material portfolio changes represents all of the purchases and the 10 largest sales during the year.
+The summary of material portfolio changes represents the 10 largest purchases and sales during the year.

 MANAGER'S STATEMENT

 This report has been prepared in accordance with the requirements of the Collective Investment Schemes Sourcebook, as issued and amended by the Financial Conduct Authority.